For Trump, It's Lonely Going It Alone

 His quick, ineffectual appearance made plain a hard truth about Trump’s presidency: he has global goals but is unwilling to build broad coalitions to accomplish them.

 Previous Presidents have set the agenda for major international gatherings like the United Nations General Assembly.
 President Bush used the moment to make his flawed case for invading Iraq.
 President Obama used the venue to get countries to bring policy initiatives to address climate change and agreements to take in more refugees.
-Trump will speak to the full body on Tuesday and, a senior administration official said, use the opportunity to highlight the U.S. as “a positive alternative to authoritarianism” and “showcase the administration’s commitment to upholding democracy and protecting religious freedoms.”
+Trump spoke to the full body on Tuesday and, as a senior administration official said, wanted to use the opportunity to highlight the U.S. as “a positive alternative to authoritarianism” and “showcase the administration’s commitment to upholding democracy and protecting religious freedoms.”

+Reading his speech from a TelePrompter in steady, measured tones, Trump delivered a critique of international institutions and told the leaders in the room to put the interests of their own people and their own country first.
+“If you want freedom, take pride in your country.
+If you want democracy, hold on to your sovereignty.
+And if you want peace, love your nation,” Trump said.

 Trump touts his personal relationships with authoritarian world leaders such as North Korea’s Kim Jong Un, China’s Xi Jinping and Russia’s Vladimir Putin.
 But Trump hasn’t marshaled those one-on-one relationships to deliver on his broader policy objectives.
 Trump wants to force China to use fair trade practices.
 He wants to bring U.S. troops out of Afghanistan.
 He wants to pressure Iran to stop its malign activity in the Middle East.
 Those are all initiatives that Trump could advance using the traditional American convening power to convince other countries to act along with him.